ukgov-equality-hub/smc-son/son/content/intermediate_outcomes.md

 # Intermediate outcomes
-Intermediate outcomes focus on the experiences of young people as they move through education and into the labour market.
+Intermediate outcomes focus on the experiences of young people as they move through education and into work.

 ## Highlighted content
 <div class="grid grid3 grid-domain">